NaveenParala/user-rewards/README.md

 	}

-  controller talk to service layer method to which is  responsible to call tak to repository layer to save
+  controller talk to service layer method to which is  responsible to call the repository layer to jpa-repo save() method

   public User createNewUser(User user) {
 		User savedUser=null;